ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

-Java _virtual threads_ are lightweight threads that are designed to make concurrent applications both simpler and more scalable.
-Pre-existing Java threads were based on _operating system_ threads, which proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers or databases should now serve millions of concurrent requests, but the Java virtual machine cannot efficiently handle more than a few thousand threads.
+Java _virtual threads_ are lightweight threads that are designed to make high-throughput concurrent applications easier to write, debug, and understand.
+Pre-existing Java threads were based on operating system (OS) threads, which proved insufficient to meet the demands of modern concurrency.
+Applications such as web servers or databases should now serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.
 If programmers continue to use threads as the unit of concurrency, they will severely limit the throughput of their applications.
-Alternatively, they can switch to various _asynchronous_ APIs (for example, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md) or reactive streams), which are more difficult to develop, but they do not block operating system threads and therefore provide much better performance.
+Alternatively, they can switch to various asynchronous APIs  (for example, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md) or reactive streams) that use other units of concurrency.
+They are more difficult to develop, but they do not block OS threads and therefore provide much better performance.

-The purpose of virtual threads is to add lightweight, user-space threads managed by the Java virtual machine, which would be used alongside the existing heavyweight, kernel-space threads managed by operating systems.
+The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM, which would be used alongside the existing heavyweight, kernel-space threads managed by OS.
 Virtual threads are much more lightweight than kernel-mode threads in stack memory usage, and the overhead of context switching and blocking among them is negligible.
-Programmers can create millions of virtual threads in a Java virtual machine, and get better performance using much simpler _synchronous blocking_ code.
+Programmers can create millions of virtual threads in a JVM, and get better performance using much simpler synchronous blocking code.

 <sub>Virtual threads were added in Java 19 as a preview feature and released in Java 21.</sub>

 ## Platform threads and virtual threads

-A thread in a Java virtual machine is a _thread of execution_ in a program, that is the smallest unit of processing that can be scheduled that runs concurrently with other such units.
-A thread has a program counter, JVM stack and native stack.
-The _Thread_ class is a facade to manage _threads of execution_ in the Java virtual machine, it has fields, methods and constructors.
+A thread is a _thread of execution_ in a program, that is the independently scheduled execution units that belong to a process.
+A thread of execution has a program counter and stack.
+The _Thread_ class is a facade to manage _threads of execution_ in the JVM.
+This class has fields, methods and constructors.
 There are two kinds of threads, platform threads and virtual threads.

-_Platform threads_ are mapped one-to-one to kernel-mode threads scheduled by the operating system for their entire lifetime.
-So, the number of available platform threads is limited to the number of operating system threads.
-Platform threads will usually have a large stack and other resources that are maintained by the operating system.
-A typical Java virtual machine may support no more than a few thousands of virtual threads.
+_Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
+A platform thread is connected to an OS thread for their entire lifetime.
+The OS schedules OS threads and hence platform threads.
+Creating an OS thread is quite a time-consuming action.
+Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
+For JVM running on Linux x64, the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
+Simplistically, the maximum number of OS threads can be calculated as the total virtual memory size divided by the stack size.
+You can reduce the stack size, but this increases the risk of stack overflow.
+So, the number of available platform threads is limited to the number of OS threads.
+A typical JVM on a consumer-grade computer can support no more than a few thousand platform threads.

-When an operating system creates a thread, it allocates a _stack segment_, a continuous amount of memory in the virtual address space of the process.
-For Java virtual machine processes running on Linux x64 the default stack size is 1 MB, so 1,000 threads require 1 GB of stack space.
-The possible number of platform threads the operation system can create is limited largely due to the stack space requirements.
-This bottleneck is not specific for Java virtual machines, it comes from the operation system and all programming environments are affected.

->Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of limited resources.
+>Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

-_Virtual threads_ are user-mode threads scheduled by the Java virtual machine rather than the operating system.
-Virtual threads are mapped many-to-many to kernel-mode threads scheduled by the operating system.
-Virtual threads will typically require few resources and a single Java virtual machine may support millions of virtual threads.
-A Java virtual machine may support millions of virtual threads.

-Virtual threads use Java virtual machine heap to allocate stack.
-This removes the bottleneck caused by _stack segment_ reservation in the operating system.
-The stack size of virtual threads is much smaller than for platform threads.
-Thus, the number of virtual threads does not depend more on the limitations of the operating system
+_Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
+Virtual threads are scheduled by the JVM rather than the OS.
+The stack size of virtual threads is much smaller than for platform threads, is dynamically sized and allocated in the JVM heap.
+Thus, the number of virtual threads does not depend on the limitations of the OS.
+A typical JVM on the same computer can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.

 Many virtual threads employ a few platform threads used as _carrier threads_.
-Those carrier threads belong to a thread pool, specifically a dedicated _ForkJoinPool_ executor.
-When the Java runtime schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
-When the virtual thread performs a blocking I/O operation or locking, the virtual thread can _unmount_ from its carrier thread.
-When the carrier thread is free, the Java runtime scheduler can mount a different virtual thread on it.
-Virtual threads have no access to their carrier threads.
+Over its lifetime, a virtual thread may run on several different carrier threads.
+Those carrier threads belong to the JVM scheduler, a special _ForkJoinPool_ executor.
+When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
+Today, most of the I/O operations in the Java core library have been retrofitted to make non-blocking (for example, JEP 353 and JEP 373 in Java 15).
+When a virtual thread blocks on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.

+While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and able to execute another virtual thread.
+When the I/O operation completes, the JVM scheduler mounts the virtual thread to an available carrier thread.

+However, some operations are not yet supported and instead _capture_ the carrier thread.
+This behavior can be caused by limitations at the OS level (which affects many file system operations) or at the JDK level (such as with the _Object.wait()_ method).
+The capture of an OS thread is compensated by temporarily adding a platform thread to the scheduler.
+In this case, the thread pool responds by temporarily increasing the number of platform threads in the pool to compensate for the captured thread.

+In addition to captured threads, there is also the possibility of pinned threads.
+This occurs when a virtual thread executes a native method or encounters synchronized code.
+In this case, the virtual thread is not unmounted; instead, it retains ownership of the carrier thread.
+The thread pool does not create an additional thread, and the effective size of the thread pool is reduced for the duration of the pin.

-A virtual thread cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
-Pinning does not make an application incorrect, but frequent and long-lived pinning might hinder its scalability.
-A virtual thread is pinned in the following situations:
+A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
+This occurs when a virtual thread executes  a _synchronized_ block or method, or a _native method,_ or a _foreign function_.
+Pinning reduces the number of available carrier threads, so frequent and long-lived pinning may worsen the scalability of an application.

-* the virtual thread runs code inside a _synchronized_ block or method
+To summarize, three design features make virtual threads efficient:

+* virtual threads are user-mode threads, so the overhead of their creation and _context switching_ is negligible
+* the core Java library has been pre-refactored to make I/O operations non-blocking
-* the virtual thread runs a _native method_ or a _foreign function_
+* the virtual thread stack is much smaller and dynamically resizable

 ## How to use virtual threads

-The _Thread_ class has public constructors and the inner _Thread.Builder_ interface to create threads.
+The _Thread_ class has public constructors and the inner _Thread.Builder_ interface for creating and starting both platform and virtual threads.

 For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
 Virtual threads are instances of the nonpublic class _VirtualThread_ which cannot be instantiated directly.
 So to create virtual threads you should use a builder with the _Thread.Builder.OfVirtual_ subinterface.
 To create platform threads you should use a similar builder with the _Thread.Builder.OfPlatform_ subinterface.
 These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_ respectively.

 ![thread class diagram](/images/thread_class_diagram.png)